TimSchneider42/dynamixel-api/README.md

 motor.torque_enabled = False
 ```

-For a full example of the usage of this package, refer to `example/xl430w250t_open_close.py`.
+For a full example of the usage of this package, refer to [`example/xl430w250t_open_close.py`](example/xl430w250t_open_close.py).

 ### Custom Motor Support
-To use a custom motor, define its control table (EEPROM and RAM Fields) and implement a Connector class based on the motor's documentation.
-Refer to the 'dynamixel_api/models' folder for examples and templates.
+To use a custom motor, define its control table (EEPROM and RAM Fields) and implement a `Connector` class based on the motor's documentation.
+Refer to the [`dynamixel_api/models`](dynamixel_api/models) folder for examples and templates.

-After defining the 'Connector' class, you can use the Motor class to control the motor as shown above.
-If you want to have additional control over the motor, you can create a child class of the Motor class and add custom methods.
+After defining the `Connector` class, you can use the Motor class to control the motor as shown above.
+If you want to have additional control over the motor, you can create a child class of the `Motor` class and add custom methods.

 ### Finding the correct baud rate and Dynamixel ID
-If the baud rate and/or Dynamixel ID is unknown, the find_grippers method can be used to find those parameters by performing a full sweep.
+If the baud rate and/or Dynamixel ID is unknown, the `find_grippers`(dynamixel_api/sweep.py) method can be used to find those parameters by performing a full sweep.
 It can be invoked as follows from the command line after installing the package:

 ```sh
 dynamixel-sweep